aleesteele/aleesteele.github.io/index.md

 _👋 **Thank you for visiting my website.
 I appreciate you being here.**_

 My work centers on the invisible people and processes behind our digital lives.
-Sometimes that means building and supporting projects grounded in care, maintenance, and attention.
+Sometimes that means building and supporting projects that nurture the care, maintenance, and attention needed for a better internet.
 Other times, it means tracing the infrastructures, industries, and supply chains that make our technologies possible.

 I approach most things as an ethnographer first and a community-builder second.
 In recent years, I’ve turned to media art to reimagine new forms of public engagement, though I remain a writer at heart.